AGO-McAGO/tailwindCSS2/readme.md

-Tranistion: Applied to the sign up, log in and load more button.
+Selection:  A selection class added to the "Recipe by Mario" span tag/element; by this, when the text is selected/highlighted the background colour and text colour will change.